geduldig/TwitterAPI/README.md

 	> python -m TwitterAPI.cli -e statuses/filter -p track=zzz -f screen_name text

 After the -field option you must supply one or more key names from the raw JSON response object.
 This will print values only for these keys.
-With the -field option cli.py prints the entire JSON response object.
+When the -field option is omitted cli.py prints the entire JSON response object.

 Installation
 ------------